cintiadr/multicast/README.md

 **NOTE:** Make sure to use your LAN IP here (192.168.1.xx or similar), not your WAN/external IP.
 This should resolve to your server only within your local network.

 You now need to register your Chromecast devices as developer devices.
 For each device, locate the Serial Number (located on the back of the device and on the box), click **Add New Device**, and enter the Serial Number and a brief Description. (**NOTE**: This may take up to 15 minutes to take effect.
 Go grab a cup of coffee and then head back.)

+You can install multicast using NPM, running docker or direct from the sources.

+### Using NPM

+If you don't already have access to a MongoDB server installation, follow the guide [here](https://docs.mongodb.com/manual/administration/install-community/).

+Grab the latest stable copy of Node/NPM from [here](https://nodejs.org/en/download/) or install it via [nvm](http://nvm.sh).

 Installation is a snap with NPM.